BY: Jesse Young | IN: Class Action & Commercial Litigation

 Many employers don’t manage biometric data themselves.
 They rely on third-party vendors, adding another layer of complexity and risk to the storage of sensitive data.

 Illinois led the nation in regulating the collection and use of biometric data when it passed the Illinois Biometric Information Privacy Act (BIPA) in 2008.
 Texas and Washington have since passed similar laws, but Illinois is the only one of the three that permits a private right of action.
-Legislation to regulate handling biometric data has been introduced but not yet enacted in California, Massachusetts, New York, New Jersey, Rhode Island, and South Carolina.
+Legislation to regulate handling biometric data has been introduced but not yet enacted in Massachusetts, New York, New Jersey, and Rhode Island.

 BIPA protects employees by: